GKoutilya/robotic-arm-simulation/README.md

 # Vision-Guided Robotic Arm Simulation

 This project is a **simulation of a robotic arm performing vision-based pick-and-place tasks**.
-It is designed as a sandbox for experimenting with computer vision, robotics control, and reinforcement learning techniques — without needing real hardware.
+It is designed as a sandbox for experimenting with computer vision, robotics control, and reinforcement learning techniques, without needing real hardware.

 ## Features (Current Progress)
 - **Simulation environment** built in [PyBullet](https://pybullet.org/).